 The Business Department provides diverse offerings and multiple points of entry for students.
+Business courses are open to any interested student that meets the prerequisite requirements and/or graduation requirements.
 To facilitate planning, we have provided some common paths that past business students have followed.
-For those students considering Business as a career path, we offer rigorous honors classes and "mini-concentrations" to pursue, that earn special distinction at graduation.
+For those students considering Business as a career path, we offer rigorous honors classes and "mini-concentrations" to pursue, both which earn special distinction at graduation.

 Pursuant to New Jersey Code NJAC 6A:8-5, all students are required to complete 2.5 credits in Financial Literacy in order to graduate.
-The Business and Information Technology Department has several courses, which meet this requirement.
-They are: Introduction to Business, Money Power, Financial Literacy, College Success Seminar, Introduction to Accounting, Financial Accounting Honors, Managerial Accounting Honors, and Investing Honors.
-These courses will be denoted by, \ next to the course name.
+The Business and Information Technology Department has several courses which meet this requirement.
+They are:

+- Introduction to Business

+- Money Power

+- Financial Literacy

+- College Success Seminar

+- Introduction to Accounting

+- Financial Accounting Honors

+- Managerial Accounting Honors

+- Investing Honors

+In the diagram below, these courses will be denoted with an asterisk () next to the course name.